SU-CS308-22FA/Team8-AFRA/README.md

   - Setting up your Calendar with the matches you wish, adding/liking comments to express your opinions...

-## Set up instructions for developers
+## :keyboard: Set up instructions for developers
 ### :computer: For your local machine

 1. Download an IDE